PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

     4. In order to use SDIO without overruns, DMA must be used.
-The STM32 F4 has 192Kb of SRAM in two banks:  112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "TCM" SRAM located at 0x1000:0000.
-It appears that you cannot perform DMA from TCM SRAM.
-The work around that I have now is simply to omit the 64Kb of TCM SRAM from the heap so that all memory is allocated from System SRAM.
+The STM32 F4 has 192Kb of SRAM in two banks:  112Kb of "system" SRAM located at 0x2000:0000 and 64Kb of "CCM" SRAM located at 0x1000:0000.
+It appears that you cannot perform DMA from CCM SRAM.
+The work around that I have now is simply to omit the 64Kb of CCM SRAM from the heap so that all memory is allocated from System SRAM.
 This is done by setting:

        CONFIG_MM_REGIONS=1